 Either with surgery or guided by an X-ray machine, a sample of the tumor is taken.
 This allows pathologists to examine and understand your cancer so they can classify it for treatment.

 Here are tips about how to get ready for your first appointment at Fred Hutch and what to bring.

 Just like every patient’s situation is different, every caregiver may be asked to help with different tasks.
 Learn how you can offer support during a first visit.

 As a caregiver, you can give your loved one both emotional and practical support for their first appointment.
 Ask them if you can help with things like these:

 - Helping them manage their stress, worry or other feelings.

 - Planning how to get to and from the appointment, what time to leave home and where to park.

-- Making a list of questions they want to ask the physician.
-Fred Hutch’s Guide to Your Care (PDF) has a list of questions they may want to ask the care team.
+- Making a list of questions they want to ask the doctor.
+(Fred Hutch’s Guide to Your Care (PDF) has a list of questions they may want to ask the care team.)
 At the appointment, make sure that all their questions get answered.

 - Taking notes during the visit.
-The physician will be giving a lot of details, which can be hard to remember later without notes.
+The doctor will be giving a lot of details, which can be hard to remember later without notes.